LilyAsFlora/Ririi/README.md

 ##### Concession

-Introduce the particle *mō* onto the verb or adjective.
+Introduce the particle *mō* before the verb or adjective.

 *Mō rilin.* However, he spoke.